ermites-io/oidc/README.md

 An attempt at simple safe/secure OpenID Connect golang helpers package

-Note: while it works already, it is a STABILIZATION-CLEANUPTHESHIT phase, which means *WORK-IN-PROGRESS*, it will take several weeks to reach its first version and then will be improved an updated to handle slightly more problematic, yet commong use cases while trying to remain DEAD SIMPLE to use.
+Note: while it works already, it is in a **opensource-stabilization-cleanup-alpha** phase, which means **WORK-IN-PROGRESS**.
+Some more time is necessary to reach its first public version and will continue to be improved/fixed as needed.
+It will try to come common and slightly more problematic uses cases.

+This is in **NO WAY** an RFC OpenID yada yada stack or anything, it's pragmatic and it cover only a subset flows and features needed to implement secure login through a 3rd party identity provider implementing openid connect (like google, microsoft, ping federate, etc..).

+hopefully it will help others to solve that problem for their app/infrastructure/etc..

 Description
 ===========